South Korea unveils AI chip to maintain semiconductor leadership

 As the first country in the world to roll out commercial 5G last year, South Korea believes it also can lead in adopting and optimising AI by virtue of the nation's compact size, wide broadband coverage and smartphone penetration.

-Competition is heating up in the AI semiconductor space, with the likes of Amazon.com and Alphabet's Google investing in their own bespoke server silicon.
+Competition is heating up in the AI semiconductor space, with the likes of Amazon.com Inc and Alphabet Inc's Google investing in their own bespoke server silicon.
 As more devices than ever come online, companies are betting they can unlock value and insights from the resulting trove of data through machine learning and analysis at scale.

 Like SK Telecom, US competitors offer such cloud services to other companies, and the investment in designing the chips makes sense when factoring in the cost of electricity and the chips' ability to handle greater volumes of data more efficiently.